 Kenwood Elementary School is committed to providing a safe, friendly learning environment for its students.
-Attire should not distract from the educational process.
-Kenwood Elementary School views the Student Dress Expectations as a serious issue and expects parents to promote their observance.
+Therefore, students have the responsibility to wear clothing that represents a positive attitude of respect for self, school, and the community.
+Students are required to wear appropriate, comfortable, and safe clothing that is neat, clean, and in good taste.
+No article of clothing shall be worn that distracts from the educational process.
+Kenwood Elementary School views the Student Dress Guidelines as a serious issue and expects parents to promote their observance.
 The building administrator has the final decision as to the appropriateness of all clothing and attire.
-The following are expectations for the students:
+Following are guidelines for the students:

-1. Any pictures, graphics, or language on students' clothing must be appropriate for the school environment (no advertising or reference to alcohol, drugs, tobacco, profanity, violence, sexually suggestive material, weapons, etc.)

-2. Hats (or other head coverings) and sunglasses are not permitted to be worn inside the school building unless approved by a principal or ordered by a physician.
+- Writing or symbols on clothing that are obscene or suggestive of obscenities are not permitted.
+Messages suggestive of alcohol, substance abuse, or an unhealthy attitude or disrespect of people or school are not productive for a positive school environment and also are not permitted. - 2.
+Hats (or other head coverings) and sunglasses are not permitted to be worn inside the school building unless approved by a principal or physician. - 3.
+Low cut tops, tank tops, spaghetti straps, and shorts or skirts shorter than the end of your fingertips when arms are at your side are examples of styles that are considered unacceptable for students.
+Shirts and tops must be long enough to be tucked in. - 4.
+See-through clothing is not permitted.

-3. Accessories that increase a child's risk for accidents are not permitted and will be addressed as needed.

-4. Tops and bottoms must overlap to completely cover the midsection of the body.
-Shorts, dresses and skirts must be at a modest length which may vary by student.
-Straps on dresses and tops should be at least 2 inches wide.

-5. See-through clothing is not permitted.
 Clothing that has excessive rips, tears, or holes is not permitted.
-All undergarments are to be covered.

-6. Clothing should be appropriately sized.
-Clothing which touches the floor or does not sit comfortably on the waist is not safe.

-7. Shoes should be both comfortable and safe.
-Platforms, high heels, roller skate shoes, flip flops, crocs, etc. are dangerous indoors and out.
+All undergarments are to be covered. - 5.
+Clothing that compromises the safety of the students is not permitted; an example is extremely oversized clothing.
+Clothing which touches the floor is not permitted. - 6.
+Appropriate footwear will be worn at all times.
+Shoes should be both comfortable and safe.
+Platforms, high heels, roller skate shoes, etc. are dangerous indoors and out.
 Flip flops/beach shoes are not appropriate for school.
-Gym shoes are required for gym class.

-- 8. Jewelry, hair color, and hair accessories should not be distracting or dangerous to oneself or others. - 9.
-Make-up is not permitted.
+All shoes must have a back. - 7.
+Jewelry and hair accessories are a personal choice but should not be distracting or dangerous to oneself or others.
+Hair should be a natural color.

-School Dress Expectations-Procedures for Violations
+School Dress Guidelines - Procedures for Violations:

-The principal has the final decision as to the appropriateness of all clothing.
+Building administrators have the final decision as to the appropriateness of all clothing.
 Students who dress inappropriately will be sent to the office and asked to change or be provided with appropriate clothing, if possible.
 Parents will be contacted if they need to bring clothes to the student.

-Parents are an important part of the Elementary Dress Expectations and will be informed if the student repeatedly dresses inappropriately.
+Parents are an important part of the Elementary Dress Guidelines and will be informed if the student is repeatedly in violation of the same.
+The building administrator will work with students and parents to enforce our Elementary School Dress Guidelines.